trailblazing/tute/README.md

 The next step, I aim to append some real-time collaborative editing functions.

-Should you need more functions, feel free to contact me: hughvonyoung[at]gmail.com
+Should you need more functions? feel free to contact me: hughvonyoung[at]gmail.com

 Please note that Tute is distributed under the GPL v3.